neagle/n3/src/content/posts/burns-supper.md

 ## Toast to the Lassies

 * Composed and delivered by my friend Conrad.
-He completed it in advance and delivered it to Vickie, who composed and delivered the response toast to the laddies.
+He completed it in advance and provided it to Vickie, who composed and delivered the response toast to the laddies.
 I'll try to post it here if I get his permission.

 ## Toast to the Laddies